Arianna Groppi

 Infinite patience produces immediate results.”
 It sounds like a paradox, doesn’t it?
 Infinite patience implies an absolute certainty that what you’d like to manifest will indeed show up, in perfect order, and exactly on time.
 The immediate result you receive from this inner knowing is a sense of peace.
 When you detach from the outcome, you’re at peace, and you’ll ultimately see the fruits of your convictions.” ― Wayne W. Dyer

-Arianna got the opportunity to play in various orchestras as first flute together with great conductors and soloists, like Jukka Pekka-Saraste, Leonidas Kavakos and Elisabeth Leonskaja.
+Arianna has performed in various orchestras as first flute with leading conductors and soloists such as Jukka Pekka-Saraste, Leonidas Kavakos and Elisabeth Leonskaja.

 Languages : IT – FR – EN